takumi0706/Learning-ChatGPT-API/README.md

 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your changes.

-## License
+## Precautions

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+- For security reasons, it is recommended that API keys not be hard-coded in the code, but managed in environment variables, etc.
+- Please note that fees may be charged for the use of the API, so please pay attention to the usage fees.

 ---